Realize Emergent Gravity to Generic Situations: Entanglement and Thermodynamics

 The redshift factor is \bea V(r)=\sqrt{-\chi^\mu\chi_\mu}=\sqrt{-g_{00}}=\sqrt{1-\frac{2GM}{r}}\,, \eea the entropic gradient is \bea \nabla_\mu S &=&\frac{1}{T_H}\frac{GM}{r^2\sqrt{1-\frac{2GM}{r}}}\delta^r_\mu\,, \eea and the local measure the Hawking temperature for the static observer with $r\equiv const$ is \bea T=\frac{T_H}{V(r)}\,. \eea So the entropic force formula reproduces \bea F_\mu=T\nabla_\mu S=\frac{GMm}{r^2(1-\frac{2GM}{r})}\delta^r_\mu\,. \eea For the observer at infinity, the force amounts $F=V(r)\sqrt{F_\mu F^\mu}=\frac{GMm}{r^2}$.

+Notice that it is directly covariant results calculated in General Relativity, see textbook \cite{Carroll:2004,Wald:1984}.
 These results agree with the local external force $\textbf{F}_{ex}$ calculated in General Relativity \bea \textbf{F}_{ex}=ma_\mu \eea with $a^\mu=U^\nu\nabla_\nu U^\mu$, for the static observer whose four-velocity $U^\mu$ is proportional to the time-translation Killing vector $\d_t$. \paragraph{Near-Horizon Limit is not generalizable} We note that, to form a general entropic mechanism, the local Hawking temperature $T(r)=\frac{T_H}{V(r)}$ plays the ordinary role of the Unruh temperature $T_U$ in Entropic Gravity theories.
 And our results are directly consistent with the gravitational force, not just in the near-horizon region.

 In the near-horizon limit, the black hole geometry approximates the Rindler space while the local Hawking temperature approximates the Unruh Temperature, that's why an entropic mechanism works directly in generic situations can be applied to the near-horizon region, not the other way around.